dward2/BME547/Resources/virtual_machines.md

 now use the remote Windows computer just as you would a local Windows computer.
 * To disconnect, simply choose "Disconnect" from the Power window.
 This will keep your remote machine or server active.
 If you choose "Shutdown", the VM will completely turn off and you will need to turn it back on in the VCM.

+**NOTE:** If you are accessing your Windows VM from outside of the Duke network, you will need first need to access the Duke network through a VPN.
+See <https://oit.duke.edu/what-we-do/services/vpn> for more information.

 ## Using Your Virtual Machine
 Once your machine is set up, you will need to configure it for git and Python